-So much has changed in the last couple of months.
+So much has changed over the last several months.
 People have lost their jobs and their savings.
 Our daily routines have been turned upside down, and many of us are now working remotely.
 And, for some, the settling in of a new reality has come with feelings of grief and loss.

 You see, we’re truly creatures of habit.
 We thrive on structure and routine.
 So, when many of us lost the very fabric that wove our lives together, it created a radical shift in our perception.
 It left many of us craving a return to our lives as they once were.

 But, what about the kids?
 Kids grieve too, and many are also struggling at the moment.
 Imagine life from their perspective- they’ve lost so much.
 They’ve lost the structure that physically going to school provided, the ability to see their friends, and the opportunity to maintain social connections.
 And, don’t forget the fact that they’re cooped up at home like sardines with caregivers who are also stressed, many of which are reaching their breaking points.

 Sometimes it’s hard to see when kids are struggling.
 Our little ones aren’t able to express difficult emotions in the same way that their adult counterparts can.
 This is in part due to neurological development, but also because they simply don’t have the vocabulary or experience to express their sometimes-complicated emotions.

 It is, however, important to recognize when kids are struggling so that we’re able to support them.
 Right now, many kids need our help navigating the rough waters created by the COVID-19 pandemic.

 At this point, you may be asking yourself, “How do I recognize if my child is struggling with complex, difficult emotions caused by grief?”
 Well, there are several ways that children express these emotions.
 Below, we will breakdown each of these expressions.

 So, without further ado, here are five signs that your child may be struggling with grief.